On-Policy Policy Gradient Reinforcement Learning Without On-Policy Sampling

 \subsection{Correcting Sampling Error for a Fixed Target Policy}

-We first study how quickly \PROPS{} decreases sampling error in MuJoCo benchmark tasks when the target policy is fixed.
+We first study how quickly PROPS decreases sampling error when the target policy is fixed.
 This setting is similar to the policy evaluation setting considered by ~\citet{zhong2022robust}.
-As such, we provide two baselines for comparison: on-policy sampling and \ROS{}.
-We follow \citet{zhong2022robust} and measure sampling error using the \KL{}-divergence $D_{\KL{}}(\pi_\sD || \pi_\vtheta)$ between the \textit{empirical policy} $\pi_\sD$ and the target policy $\pi_\vtheta$.
-We estimate $\pi_\sD$ as the maximum likelihood estimate under data in the replay buffer via stochastic gradient ascent.
-Further details on how we compute $\pi_\sD$ are in Appendix~\ref{app:se_compute}.

-In all tasks, we set the behavior batch size to $m=256$, use a replay buffer with a capacity of $64m$ samples, and collect a total of $128m$ samples with a pre-trained expert policy.
-Thus, we expect sampling error to decrease over the first $64m$ samples and then remain roughly constant afterwards.
-We tune \ROS{} and \PROPS{} separately for each task using a hyperparameter sweep described in Appendix~\ref{app:se_fixed} and report results for hyperparameters yielding the lowest sampling error.
+As such, we provide two core baselines for comparison: on-policy sampling and ROS. { In GridWorld, we additionally include an oracle sampling method that always selects the most under-sampled state–action pair $(\vs^*, \va^*) = \arg\max_{(\vs,\va)} d_{\pi_\theta}(\vs,\va) - d_\sD(\vs,\va)$.
+This sampler is not realizable in standard RL settings because it assumes the ability to reset the agent to an arbitrary state, but it provides a useful reference point for the minimum sampling error achievable for a given number of samples. } We provide details on hyperparameter tuning in Appendix~\ref{supp:se_fixed}.